Pull to refresh

 Overview

-The finding, published February 2, 2026 in the Proceedings of the National Academy of Sciences, provides the clearest evidence yet that the regulatory framework built after the Environmental Protection Agency's 1970 creation fundamentally changed Americans' chemical exposure.
-The cascade of bans on leaded gasoline, lead paint, and lead pipes has prevented an estimated 10.4 million lost IQ points annually among children—a generational transformation invisible to those living through it, now measured in the hair of grandparents and great-grandparents.
+The finding was published in the Proceedings of the National Academy of Sciences on February 2, 2026.
+After the EPA's 1970 creation, regulatory bans on leaded gasoline, lead paint, and lead pipes prevented an estimated 10.4 million lost IQ points annually among children.
+It's a generational transformation invisible to those living through it, measured now in the hair of grandparents and great-grandparents.

 Key Indicators